abarciauskas-bgse/abarciauskas-bgse.github.io/_posts/2017-08-20-how-to-visualize-rnns-exploration.markdown

 author: aimeebarciauskas
 externalLink: false
 ---

+# The Project: Visualizing neural networks

+## Part 1: Research and design

 The [Algorritmo](http://www.bsc.es/viz/algorritmo/) project seeks to answer the question "Can computers create art?"
 For my final master's project, I collaborated with the [Barecelona Supercomputing Center (BSC)](https://www.bsc.es/) on an exhibit featuring Algorritmo at Sónar, a 3-day electronic and advanced music festival.
 Algorritmo is a word-play on rhythim and algorithm, and thus translates to Algorhythm - clever, right?